 Chocolate Mint Cupcakes are an easy and delicious way to take your chocolate cupcakes to the next level.
 These moist homemade treats have mint chocolate cookies baked in, are layered with a rich and smooth mint chocolate ganache, and are topped with a quick and easy chocolate mint cookie frosting.

 This recipe is a fun twist on Girl Scout Cookie season and is perfect for birthdays, Christmas, or truly any occasion that calls for chocolate cake, which, if you ask me, is every day!
-If you love mint chocolate, you'll also love Mint Chocolate Chip Fudge and Mint Julep Bourbon Balls.
+If you love mint chocolate, you'll also love Chocolate Thin Mint Brownies, Mint Chocolate Chip Fudge, and Mint Julep Bourbon Balls.

 Why this Recipe Works